Analyzing plant-based meat & seafood sales

 The plant-based meat and seafood category in the U.S. has faced some challenges in recent years, yet opportunities in product innovation and consumer engagement have the potential to return the category to sustained growth.

-The future success of the plant-based meat sector in motivating consumers to switch from conventional meat is not inevitable—yet the current challenges are clear, solvable market challenges.
-Through continued product innovation, increased public and private investment, and market-wide efforts to better reach consumers, plant-based meat can overcome these barriers and transition from niche to norm.
+The future success of the plant-based meat sector in motivating consumers to switch from conventional meat is not inevitable—yet the current challenges are clear, solvable, market challenges.
+Through continued product innovation, increased public and private investment, and market-wide efforts to better reach consumers, plant-based meat can overcome these barriers and become a more routine part of consumers’ diets.

 Compared to conventional meat, plant-based meat and seafood provide clear benefits—environmental benefits like reductions in greenhouse gas emissions and land and water use, public health benefits like lower antibiotic use, and personal health benefits like consuming more plants, more fiber, and less cholesterol.
-Younger generations report valuing these drivers even more than the general population, indicating a market opportunity as they continue to come into their buying power.
-While such aspirational drivers have contributed to record activity in the plant-based meat and seafood category in the last decade, in recent years, inflationary pressures, price premiums, and difficulties in meeting consumer needs contributed to U.S. retail sales headwinds.
-The switching cost for consumers is still too high.
+While such aspirational drivers have contributed to record activity in the plant-based meat and seafood category in the last decade, in recent years, inflationary pressures, price premiums, and difficulties in meeting consumer needs have contributed to U.S. sales headwinds.

-Yet this is against a backdrop of significant potential and strong consumer tailwinds.
+Yet this is against a backdrop of significant potential and consumer openness.
 Currently, taste and price performance limit the category’s engagement with consumers.
 U.S. consumers say they’d be more willing to eat plant-based meat and seafood if it tasted better, was more affordable, and offered relevant and differentiated benefits.
 The industry can overcome these issues with increased R&D, product development and renovation, and improved marketing and consumer education.
-If the products can taste as good or better and cost the same or less compared to conventional products, consumers will have a lower barrier to entry for acting upon aspirational benefits, and the vast market potential could be unlocked.
+If the products can taste as good or better and cost the same or less compared to conventional products, consumers will have a lower barrier to entry, and the vast market potential could be unlocked.

-Companies can lead by increasing investment in R&D to deliver tasty, affordable products that appeal to mainstream meat-eaters interested in eating plant-based foods.
-The research community can lead by encouraging more scientists from diverse disciplines and tenures to jump into the alternative protein field and by providing open-access research to advance the entire sector.
+Companies can lead by increasing investment in R&D to deliver tasty, affordable products that appeal to mainstream consumers interested in eating plant-based foods.
+The research community can lead by encouraging more scientists, from diverse disciplines and tenures, to jump into the alternative protein field and by providing open-access research to advance the entire sector.
 Governments can lead by funding critical R&D to advance the science, providing manufacturing incentives to help scale up, and supporting regulations that provide a level playing field to allow plant-based meat and seafood to compete on taste, price, and convenience.
-Doing so can address the industry’s biggest sensory and technical challenges, inspire additional research, create new growth opportunities, and ultimately ensure the plant-based meat and seafood category can deliver on its broad public benefits for everyone at the table.
+Doing so can address the industry’s biggest sensory and technical challenges, inspire additional research, create new growth opportunities, and ensure the plant-based meat and seafood category benefits everyone at the table.

 About the data